Skip to Content

 Stories About Saint Basil’s Cathedral

-However, it is true that Joseph Stalin planned to tear St. Basil’s down in order to make Red Square a bigger venue for political demonstrations during the Soviet Union.
+This one probably isn’t true, either — although Napoleon did use the cathedral as a stable for his horses.
+However, Joseph Stalin planned to tear St. Basil’s down to make Red Square a bigger venue for political demonstrations during the Soviet Union.

 See Related: Experience Las Vegas on the Cheap

-And a little controversy with St. Basil’s Cathedral
+And a little controversy

-Some experts will tell you that the configuration of a central church surrounded by eight chapels is a nod to the important medieval symbol, the eight-pointed star.
+Some experts will tell you that the configuration of a central church surrounded by eight chapels is a nod to the vital medieval symbol, the eight-pointed star.
 Some insist that the structure was designed to honor the churches of Old Jerusalem.

-Whether they think St. Basil’s Cathedral is a sacred icon of Russia’s religious past or they think it looks like it belongs inside a snow globe, everybody’s got to agree on one thing: it’s without a doubt the coolest, kookiest landmark in Russia.
+The controversies surrounding St. Basil’s Cathedral even extend to the millions of tourists who photograph it yearly.
+Whether they think St. Basil’s Cathedral is a sacred icon of Russia’s religious past or looks like it belongs inside a snow globe, everybody has to agree on one thing: it’s undoubtedly the coolest, kookiest landmark in Russia.

 Why visit St. Basil’s Cathedral?

 St. Basil’s Cathedral, located in Moscow, is an architectural masterpiece and one of the best-known buildings in Russia.
-The cathedral, which was commissioned by Ivan the Terrible and completed in 1561, features a unique design that has been copied numerous times.
+The cathedral, commissioned by Ivan the Terrible and completed in 1561, features a unique design that has been copied numerous times.

-The cathedral is named for Saint Basil the Blessed, a Russian hermit who was canonized in 1588.
-Legend has it that Ivan the Terrible had the architect of Saint Basil’s Cathedral killed so that he could never build anything as beautiful again.
+St. Basil’s Cathedral is an essential symbol of Russian history and culture and is a must-see for any visitor to Moscow.
+The cathedral is named after Saint Basil the Blessed, a Russian hermit canonized in 1588.
+Legend has it that Ivan the Terrible killed the architect of Saint Basil’s Cathedral so that he could never build anything as beautiful again.

 The architecture of St. Basil’s Cathedral is very complex.
 The outside is decorated with many intricate designs and patterns.
 The inside is just as ornate, with beautiful paintings and mosaics covering the walls and ceilings.

-The use of different colors for the exterior walls was very popular during that time, and it is likely that the different colors were used to indicate the different functions of each church.
+The cathedral is full of symbolism.
+For instance, the nine domes represent the nine saints that Ivan the Terrible had canonized.
+The use of different colors for the exterior walls was prevalent during that time, and the different colors were likely used to indicate the other functions of each church.

-Ivan IV had each of the nine churches constructed in his honor, each with its own distinct form but all featuring onion-shaped domes and two-story rooftop galleries.
+Ivan IV had each of the nine churches constructed in his honor, each with its distinct form but all featuring onion-shaped domes and two-story rooftop galleries.

 FAQ